SEMICeu/SDG-sandbox/process_and_method/methodology/phase2.md

   <summary><b>Tool(s)</b></summary>

 * A spreadsheet tool can be used to select the set of core entities, attribute and relationships of the common data model.
+*	The collaborative tool can be used to hold the discussion on the inclusion of entities, attributes and relationships.

 </details>